microsoft/AdaptiveCards/specs/DevSpecs/RatingControl.md

 There’s no native JavaScript rating control, so we will have to implement it ourselves.

 ## 7. RENDERING DETAILS
-Each platform should render the [in progress]
+Each platform should render the Rating input as it would any other input.
+Rating inputs are allowed anywhere in the card that other inputs are allowed.

 ## 8. TELEMETRY EVENTS
 - AuthorCard